 On March 14, 2008, Neoprobe and Montaur executed amendments to the Series A Note and the Series W warrants.
 The amendments eliminated certain minor cash-based penalty provisions in the Series A Note and Series W warrants which entitled the holders to different compensation than our common shareholders under certain circumstances and qualifying Triggering Events.
 The provisions that were eliminated and/or modified were the provisions that led to the derivative accounting treatment for the embedded conversion option in the Series A Note and the Series W warrants.
 Because the value of our stock increased between December 31, 2007, our year end, and March 14, 2008, the effect of marking the conversion option and warrant liabilities to "market" at March 14, 2008 resulted in an increase in the estimated fair value of the conversion option and warrant liabilities of \$381,000 which was recorded as non-cash expense during the first quarter of 2008.
 The estimated fair value of the conversion option and warrant liabilities of \$2.9 million was reclassified to additional paid-in capital during the first quarter of 2008.
-The effect of marking the put option liabilities related to the Series A Note to "market" at March 31, 2008 resulted in an increase in the estimated fair value of the put option liabilities of \$5,000 which was recorded as non-cash expense during the first quarter of 2008.
-In addition, the effect of marking the put option liabilities to "market" at June 30, 2008 resulted in an increase in the estimated fair value of the put option liabilities of \$75,000 which was recorded as non-cash expense during the second quarter of 2008.
-The estimated fair value of the put option liabilities related to the Series A Note of \$390,000 remained classified as derivative liabilities as of June 30, 2008.
+The effect of marking the put option liabilities related to the Series A Note to "market" at March 31, June 30, and September 30, 2008 resulted in a net increase in the estimated fair value of the put option liabilities of

+\$43,000 which was recorded as non-cash expense during the first nine months of 2008.
+The estimated fair value of the put option liabilities related to the Series A Note of \$353,000 remained classified as derivative liabilities as of September 30, 2008.

 The two put options embedded in the Series B Note issued in April 2008 were also considered derivative instruments and were required to be bifurcated from the debt instrument and accounted for separately.
 The fair value of the bifurcated put options was approximately \$258,000 on the date of issuance.
 Changes in the fair value of the derivative liabilities are recorded in the consolidated statement of operations.
-The effect of marking the put option liabilities related to the Series B Note to "market" at June 30, 2008 resulted in an increase in the estimated fair value of the put option liabilities of \$38,000 which was recorded as non-cash expense during the second quarter of 2008.
-The estimated fair value of the put option liabilities related to the Series B Note of \$296,000 remained classified as derivative liabilities as of June 30, 2008.
+The effect of marking the put option liabilities related to the Series B Note to "market" at June 30 and September 30, 2008 resulted in a net increase in the estimated fair value of the put option liabilities of \$16,000 which was recorded as non-cash expense during the first nine months of 2008.
+The estimated fair value of the put option liabilities related to the Series B Note of \$274,000 remained classified as derivative liabilities as of September 30, 2008.